-Each year since 2007, Good Shepherd Mediation Program (GSMP)- Philadelphia's only non-profit community mediation center, has recognized several individuals who have demonstrated exceptional passion for promoting peace and restorative justice in Philadelphia, and honors them as "Shepherds of Peace."
+Each year since 2007, CORA Good Shepherd Mediation (CORA GSM)- Philadelphia's only non-profit community mediation center, has recognized several individuals who have demonstrated exceptional passion for promoting peace and restorative justice in Philadelphia, and honors them as "Shepherds of Peace."

 This year's outstanding honorees are: